Scalar curvature and volume entropy of hyperbolic 3-manifolds

-\item In \cite{KX}, the first and third named authors found a drawstring construction which was used to provide counterexamples to conjectures \cite{Sormani21} on the geometric stability of Geroch conjecture.
-The drawstring example in \cite{KX} is roughly described as follows.
-Given a simple closed geodesic $\sigma$ in a $3$-torus, one can modify the flat metric in an arbitrarily small neighborhood of $\sigma$, so that (1) the length of $\sigma$ computed by the new metric is arbitrarily small, making the manifold Gromov-Hausdorff close to a pulled string metric space, (2) the scalar curvature is decreased only by a small amount.
-This construction is partly inspired by (but different from) the higher dimensional examples of collapsing tori due to M.C.
-Lee, A. Naber and R. Neumayer; see \cite{KX} for details.
-In Section 2, we will see that the drawstring construction can be performed in the hyperbolic setting.

-\item In \cite{S}, the second named author showed that the volume entropy inequality of Besson-Courtois-Gallot is stable in the following sense: given a closed hyperbolic manifold $(M,g_0)$ and a metric $g$, if $h(g)$ and $\Vol(M,g)$ are respectively close to $\Vol(M,g_0)$ and $h(g_0)$, then $(M\setminus Z,g)$ is close to $(M,g_0)$ as metric measure spaces, for some smooth subset $Z$ with small boundary area.
-This might be essentially optimal, as suggested by examples which are somewhat reminiscent of the drawstring examples mentioned above \cite[Subsection 3.4]{S}.
-A proof ingredient, which we will use later, is a sharp volume entropy comparison for Riemannian metrics almost metrically dominated by the hyperbolic metric.
-This comparison result makes use of equidistribution properties of geodesic spheres. \end{itemize}

-\TODO{we added this}The metrics $g$ in Theorem \ref{main} are created by altering the hyperbolic metric to form a drawstring around a non-contractible loop.
-The methods of \cite{KX} are employed to introduce a drawstring in this neighborhood, reducing the loop's length while preserving a scalar curvature lower bound.
-This is the content of Theorems \ref{t:gluing} and \ref{squeeze} in Section \ref{sec:ds}.
-The drawstring has the effect that one can reach more fundamental domains in the universal cover within the same distance, thereby increasing the volume of geodesic balls as depicted in Figure \ref{fig:pulledstringball}.
-However, this alone does not immediately imply that the volume entropy increases, and a comparison result of \cite{S} is required to produce the desired estimate.
-This last step and the proof of Theorem \ref{main} is carried out in Section \ref{sec:mainproof}.

-It is an interesting question to ask if Conjecture \ref{AST} holds if one imposes some additional curvature condition.
+We do not know whether Conjecture \ref{AST} holds {for metrics $C^{\infty}$-close to hyperbolic metrics,} or for metrics satisfying some additional curvature condition.
 For instance, it is unknown \footnote{This question was suggested by Ben Lowe.} if $h(g)\leq2$ for negatively curved metrics satisfying $R_g\geq-6$.
 One may also ask if there is a threshold $A>1$ so that $R_g\geq-6$ and $\mathrm{Ric}_g\geq -2Ag$ implies $h(g)\leq 2$.
-These are in the same spirit as Bray's Football Theorem \cite[Theorem 18]{Braythesis}, where an additional Ricci curvature bound leads to a sharp volume comparison theorem for scalar curvature.
+These are in the same spirit as H. Bray's Football Theorem \cite[Theorem 18]{Braythesis}, where an additional Ricci curvature bound leads to a sharp volume comparison theorem for scalar curvature.
 Also, these curvature conditions prohibit the formation of drawstrings which are essential to the examples in Theorem \ref{main}.